pierazhi/Attitude-Estimation-w-U-Net-StarTracker/README.md

-I built this project to bridge the gap between classical orbital mechanics and Deep Learning.
 It handles everything from propagating a satellite's orbit to using a **U-Net** to figure out exactly where the spacecraft is pointing in space.

 ## What it actually does
 * **Orbital Sim:** Propagates a 2-body orbit (TBP) using `solve_ivp` and handles the LVLH frame transformations so the "camera" actually follows the orbit.